-In its audit, KPMG LLP found:

-- the financial statements were fairly presented, in all material respects, in accordance with U.S. generally accepted accounting principles; - no deficiencies in internal control over financial reporting that are considered material weaknesses; and - no instances of reportable noncompliance with laws and regulations tested.
+In its audit, KPMG found that the financial statements were fairly presented, in all material respects, in accordance with U.S. generally accepted accounting principles.
+However, KPMG identified a significant deficiency related to management's review of its financial statements.
+Further, KPMG found no instances of reportable noncompliance with laws and regulations tested.